 MATA candidates must successfully complete one academic year of coursework at one institution plus one semester of coursework at the other institution.
-Other requirements include: a three-to-four month internship, a thesis, Fletcher's foreign language requirement, Fletcher's Professional Development Program, and a joint course/project on transatlantic affairs.
+Other requirements include: a three-to-four month internship, a thesis, Fletcher's Professional Development Program, and a joint course/project on transatlantic affairs.

 Yes.
 MATA students are able to cross-register for up to one course per semester at Tufts University or Harvard University.

 Each fall MATA students on both campuses will take a joint course, co-taught via video conference, focused on the EU and U.S. political systems, as well as the history and current aspects of the cultural, economic, legal and political aspects of the transatlantic relationship.
 In the spring, MATA students will be engaged in a joint transatlantic project focused on solving a problem of a transatlantic nature.

 Students will work in conjunction with the faculty and career offices at both institutions to identify internship opportunities with a transatlantic focus.
 Internships may be in any sector (public, private, nonprofit) and may take place in Europe or the United States.
 Internships will be graded on a pass/fail basis based on a report and completion of an internship assessment form.
 Students are strongly encouraged to seek an internship of four months, which is also the maximum possible length.
 A minimum of three consecutive months is required.